 October 8, 2021 - Barrons published an article: A Lyme Disease Vaccine From Pfizer and Valneva Will Have to Avoid the Pitfalls of the Past.

 September 28, 2021 - Valneva SE announced further positive Phase 2 results, including booster response, for Lyme disease vaccine candidate VLA15.
 Administration of a booster dose elicited a strong anamnestic response yielding a 2.9-fold (ST3) to 4.2-fold (ST1, ST4) increase (Geometric Mean Fold Rise) in anti-OspA IgG antibody titers compared with titers observed after primary immunization.
-All participants seroconverted to anti-OspA IgG after the booster dose, meaning Seroconversion Rates (SCRs) were 100% for all OspA serotypes.
+In addition, all participants seroconverted to anti-OspA IgG after the booster dose, meaning Seroconversion Rates (SCRs) were 100% for all OspA serotypes.

 November 3, 2020 - Valneva reported a Serum Bactericidal Assay (SBA), assessing the functional immune response against Lyme disease after vaccination with VLA15, which was conducted for the first time VLA15-202 and demonstrated the functionality of antibodies against all OspA serotypes.
-Assays, such as SBAs, are commonly used to enable a potential prediction of vaccine efficacy via the measurement of vaccine-induced functional immune responses.
-VLA15-202 safety and immunogenicity data at Day 208 support advancing the program with the Month 0-2-6 schedule.
-Valneva and Pfizer will finalize the dosage analysis and prepare for the next development steps in the coming months.

 October 20, 2020 - Valneva SE announced positive initial results for its second Phase 2 study (VLA15-202) of Lyme disease vaccine candidate VLA15, which investigated a vaccination schedule of Months 0-2-6 based on matching doses.
 VLA15 was generally safe across all doses and age groups tested.